 The Original-The Queen, Dayzee Mae

-So, I have decided I am going to start writing the story behind each of my dogs, how they came to be, how they have impacted my life, and more.
-The legacy of Dayzee Mae Boxers, and of course Balor's Bulldogges.
+So, I have decided I am going to start writing the story behind the legacy of Dayzee Mae Boxers, and of course Balor's Bulldogges, which also gives you some insight on why we breed and who we are :).

 We have to start with the Queen, the one that started it all and taught me the most (probably gave me the most headache LOL), Dayzee Mae.